-As at 31 December 2020, £273m of Level 3 assets (representing 0.69% of total assets) are valued using alternative methods.
+As at 31 December 2021, £1,796m (2020: £273m) of Level 3 assets (representing 2.67% (2020: 0.69%)) are valued using alternative methods.
 These assets are valued using a variety of methods according to the specific asset in question in order to provide the most reliable valuation, typically consisting of unaudited financial statements or valuations provided by a third party administrator.
 The majority of these assets are backing unit-linked liabilities, and accordingly any fair value movements on these assets are broadly offset by a corresponding liability movement, resulting in limited impact to Group Own Funds (and IFRS equity).
-Fair value movements in respect of Level 3 assets of £(14)m have been recognised in 2020 as presented in note 30 of the UGL 2020 Annual Report.
-There are no individually material Level 3 assets held by the Group within the £273m noted above deemed to require further disclosure in this section, and there are not considered to be any key assumptions applied across assets valued using alternative methods to which the Group is sensitive/exposed.
-The Group has policies in place to minimise and monitor investment in assets classified as Level 3 under IFRS 7, in line with the requirements of the Prudent Person Principle as discussed in section C.2.3.
+Fair value movements in respect of Level 3 assets of £2m (2020: £(14)m) have been recognised in 2021 as presented in note 32 of the UGP 2021 Annual Report.
+There are no individually material Level 3 assets held by the Group within the £1,796m noted above deemed to require further disclosure in this section, and there are not considered to be any key assumptions applied across assets valued using alternative methods to which the Group is sensitive/exposed.
+The Group has policies in place to minimise and monitor investment in assets classified as Level 3 under IFRS 7, in line with the requirements of the Prudent Person Principle as discussed in Section C.2.3.